Posted by marilynch

 For all special events, Pebble Beach Company—event by event—decides their policy on bicycles.
 How to know what the decision is for a particular event?
-Special event info may be posted on this site, or contact me.
+Special event date restrictions may be temporarily included in this post (until the date has passed), or contact me.
 If you can’t reach me, call Pebble Beach Company–and ask for Safety Director Kevin Cole–to inquire.
 Also, you will normally see signs up at Pebble Beach at those exceptional times, such as during the AT&T Pro-Am, if bikes are not allowed.

 You may see a small number of cyclists at the “bikes excluded” special events: the Pebble Beach cycling medical team, who find bicycles a great way to get where they need to go quickly.